microsoft/pai/hadoop-ai/README.md

 5. Apply hadoop AI enhancement patch file

-    copy the download file into your linux hadoop root folder and run:
+    copy the downloaded file into your linux hadoop root folder and run:

     git apply hadoop-2.7.2-gpu.patch

-    if the out says below means you are successfully apply this patch:
+    if you see the output below you have successfully applied this patch

 		../../hadoop-2.7.2-gpu.patch:276: trailing whitespace.
 		../../hadoop-2.7.2-gpu.patch:1630: trailing whitespace.